Protecting Guests & Staff

 3/1/2021: We have implemented policies and practices in 2020, using local, state, and federal (CDC) guidelines and best practices, to help protect our guests and staff.
 Colorado Wilderness Rides And Guides (CWRAG) has been successfully providing trips and training on a regular basis since the beginning of June 2020.
 To date, we have not experienced any notable misadventures related to COVID-19.
 As the state of affairs with Covid-19 is constantly changing, we are continually monitoring the most current best practices for managing this additional risk.
 Please let us know any questions or concerns related to this.

-For those attending a course or trip, we would like to remind you of the importance of your actions prior to arriving on course.
-As much as possible, practice social distancing, mask wearing, and proper hygiene during the14 days preceding your start date, including your travel to the course.
-None of these, guarantee provide absolute protection but ignoring any or all could notably increase your risk of contracting COVID-19.
+For those attending a course or trip, we would like to remind you of the importance of your actions prior to arriving at the course.
+As much as possible, practice social distancing, mask-wearing, and proper hygiene during the 14 days preceding your start date, including your travel to the course.
+None of these, guarantee to provide absolute protection but ignoring any or all could notably increase your risk of contracting COVID-19.

 Any participant who is experiencing or has in the 14 days prior to the first day of their trip or course experienced any COVID-19 symptoms as defined by the CDC (Centers for Disease Control), including but not exclusively: fever, shortness of breath, loss of smell or taste, or any flu symptoms should not attend a course.
 Those who have, in the 14 days prior to trip or course, had contact with a COVID-19 positive or suspected positive person or received instruction from a public health authority to self-observe, self-isolate, or self-quarantine should also not travel to the trip location.